 Filtering of messages sent via our messaging tools

-We filter the messages sent via our messaging tools automatically according to certain criteria and check conspicuous messages manually if necessary.
-The messages are first received by us and then forwarded to the recipient.
+All messages sent via our messaging tools (including chat messages and emails sent to eBay alias email addresses) are first received by us and then forwarded to the recipient.
 All messages are automatically filtered according to certain criteria.
 If necessary, conspicuous messages are checked manually by our customer service.
 In the event of a violation of our User Agreement (including any of our rules and policies), we reserve the right to block the transmission of the message and to restrict the purchase and sales functions of your eBay account or to block your eBay account.

-This is to protect legitimate interests such as protecting against fraudulent or suspicious activities (e.g. spam, viruses, phishing, or other illegal activities) or enforcing our User Agreement and our other rules and policies (e.g. illegal and other prohibited content), including but not limited to enforcing the prohibition of purchases and sales outside of eBay.
+This is to protect our legitimate interests such as protecting against fraudulent or suspicious activities (e.g. spam, viruses, phishing, or other illegal activities) or enforcing our User Agreement and our other rules and policies (e.g. illegal and other prohibited content), including but not limited to enforcing the prohibition of purchases and sales outside of eBay.

 Are you obliged to provide your personal data to us?

 Our services are not intended for the use by children.
 We do not knowingly collect personal data from users who are considered children under applicable national laws.
-According to our User Agreement, children are not permitted to use our Services.
+Under our User Agreement, children are not permitted to use our Services.

 Staying Signed in

 When you sign into your account on our Services, we give you the option to stay signed into your account for a certain amount of time.
-If you are using a public or shared computer, we encourage you not to choose to stay signed in.
+If you are using a public or shared computer, we encourage you to decline.
 You or any other user of the computer/browser you signed in on will be able to view and access most parts of your account and take certain specific actions during this signed in period without any further authorization.
 The specific actions and account activities that you or any other user of this computer/browser may take include: